kj7kunal/kj7kunal.github.io/content/blog/ntu-intern/index.md

 ### Interview Call

 I sent my presentation 2 days in advance of the interview call.
-On the Skype call, I connected with the Deputy Director, [Dr Dennis Sng](https://sg.linkedin.com/in/dennissng), who oversaw projects undertaken by the ROSE Lab, and [Dr Lin Shan](https://github.com/LinShanify), a research fellow, who led the project I was supposed to work on.
+On the Skype call, I connected with the Deputy Director, [Dr Dennis Sng](https://sg.linkedin.com/in/dennissng), who oversaw projects undertaken by the ROSE Lab, [Dr Lin Shan](https://warwick.ac.uk/fac/sci/dcs/people/xuuldl/), a research fellow, who led the project I was supposed to work on, and of course the lab's POC, with whom I was so far in touch with.

 The interview call went on quite smoothly, and was structured mainly around my presentation.
 I was able to explain my contributions to my projects and answered